Paullllllllllllllllll/AutoExcerpter/README.md

 - Generates concise bullet-point summaries for each page
 - Extracts full bibliographic citations in APA format
+- **Enhanced Citation Management:**
+  - Automatically deduplicates identical citations across the document
+  - Tracks and displays page numbers/ranges where each citation appears
+  - Consolidates all citations in a dedicated section at the end of the document
+  - Enriches citations with metadata from OpenAlex API (DOI, publication year, etc.)
+  - Adds clickable hyperlinks to citations for direct access to extended metadata
+  - Smart citation matching using normalized text and DOI extraction
 - Identifies pages without semantic content (reference lists, title pages, etc.)
 - Accurately tracks page numbers from document headers/footers
 - Outputs summaries as formatted DOCX documents